 The Federal Workforce Innovation and Opportunity Act (WIOA) requires states to submit a 4-year State Plan to receive funding for the six WIOA core programs: Adult; Dislocated Worker; Youth; Wagner Peyser Employment; Adult Education and Literacy; and Vocational Rehabilitation.
 The state agencies that administer these core programs (Department of Labor (DOL), State Education Department (SED), and Office of Child and Family Services (OCFS) Commission for the Blind) drafted the plan under guidance of the State Workforce Investment Board through the Aligning Workforce Programs Committee (comprised of executive staff from DOL, SED, OCFS, Empire State Development, the Office of Temporary and Disability Assistance, and the State University of New York).

-New York State has prepared a Combined State Plan, which includes the strategic and operational elements of the core programs of WIOA, plus those of the Trade Act Assistance program.
+New York State has prepared a Combined State Plan, which includes the strategic and operational elements of the core programs of WIOA, plus those of the Trade Adjustment Assistance (TAA) program.
 The plan serves as the state’s vehicle to outline its vision of the workforce development system and how it will align and integrate the workforce development system to achieve four goals:

 WIOA requires states to allow for a period of public comment prior to submission of their draft State Plans.
 The New York State Combined Plan was posted online for comment from January 7, 2016 until February 8, 2016.
 The comments were reviewed by all WIOA core agency partners, responses were drafted, and are still being finalized.
 Tables with the comments and responses will be posted shortly.